Light & Sound Year 5 & 6

 How do we get a double rainbow?

 When we see a double rainbow the light is being split twice through the raindrops.
 Next time you see a double rainbow take a look.
 The second rainbow is always fainter and the colours are reversed.
-This is all cause by the refection of the light through the raindrops.
+This is all caused by the refection of the light through the raindrops.

 Shine a torch through a glass of water in a dark room.
 Twist the glass a little until you see a rainbow on the table or on the wall.